DespinaMatos25/Capstone/README.md

 According to the [Domestic Movie Theatrical Market Summary 1995 to 2020](https://www.the-numbers.com/market/), in 2019, there was about 1.24 billion Movie Tickets sold in the United States.
 Given that information, one could now assume that there must be a great deal of money going to the Movie Industry.
 So how do we, as Movie Lovers, determine this amount of cash flow?
 We will have to focus on the Movie's revenue.
 In other words, **can we predict a Movie's United States Box Office revenue?**

 We could use a [dataset](https://www.kaggle.com/c/tmdb-box-office-prediction/data) with over 7,000 past films from [The Movie Database](https://www.themoviedb.org/) created on the Kaggle website that has selected features.
 In particular, those features are cast, crew, plot keywords, budget, posters, release dates, languages, production companies, countries and others.
 Then we select the appropriate features to train various regression models with custom hyperparameters.
 Afterwards, we will use our models' $R^2$ scores to determine the best model to answer this inquiry.
-In other words, our goal is to assist production compaines with deciding how they should invest to gain a return.
+In other words, our goal is to assist production companies with deciding how they should invest to gain a return.

 ---